igdmapps/igdm/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please ensure that the issue you are about to report has not previously been reported by anyone else.
+You can [search existing issues here](https://github.com/ifedapoolarewaju/igdm/issues) **

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]